Geoffrey M. Wahl, PhD

 If not for BCRF/PFP, we would have never identified the cells that initiate the mammary lineage, or discovered the commonalities between those cells and the cells that make up some of the most lethal human breast cancers.

 Daniel and Martina Lewis Chair, Gene Expression Laboratory

 - Tumor Biology

-Advancing the understanding of how obesity contributes to breast cancer.
+Advancing the understanding of how the environment surrounding breast cells contributes to breast cancer.

 Breast cancers start with mutations in key genes that turn normal cells into cells that divide uncontrollably.
 However, cells can have cancer-causing mutations, yet not turn cancerous.
 Other factors must come into play to cause cells to become cancerous.
 Dr. Wahl is studying how obesity, a major breast cancer risk factor, and menopause alter mammary cells and those that surround them to initiate cancer.
 Insights gained from his work may lead to new strategies to stop cancer progression.

 Dr. Wahl and his team discovered that obesity and changes associated with menopause alter some types of breast cells and cause them to adapt and become more plastic, or cancer stem cell-like.
 Using breast cancer models and powerful computational techniques, they found genetic drivers of plasticity that, when combined with the right genetic mutations, can increase the chances of the altered cells turning cancerous.

 During the coming year, Dr. Wahl and his team aim to determine when such changes occur by comparing clinical samples of non-invasive ductal carcinoma in situ (stage 0 breast cancer) and invasive breast cancer.
 Dr. Wahl’s goal is to understand enough about the molecular mechanisms underlying cellular adaptability to develop therapies that can disrupt the process.